z3r0c10wn/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux.rst

                    # apt-get install wazuh-agent

-                 **Congratulations!** Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
+                 Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
 For more information about this process, please visit the :doc:`user manual<../../user-manual/registering/index>`.

               .. tab:: Deploy